jagoncalves14/allocate-reviewers/MIGRATION_GUIDE.md

 **Solution:**
 - Ensure Config sheet is the **first sheet** (index 0)
 - Cell B2 must contain a number (e.g., `2`)
-- Column A must have developer names starting from A2
+- Column A must have **unexperienced/junior** developer names starting from A2
+- Remember: INVERTED LOGIC - list only juniors, everyone else is experienced

 ### Wrong sheet order error